Live Oak Art Center History

 Brunson Building as Wendel's Television and Electronics Store, c.
 1983

 Courtney Wied, Executive Director

 Courtney moved back to Columbus with her two children in April 2018.
 She appreciates the good people, friendly faces, and willingness of neighbors to lend a hand.
-She is grateful for the chance to raise her children in a small, close-knit community.
+She is grateful for being able to raise her children in a small, close-knit community.

-Courtney brings extensive experience in nonprofits, public relations, and event planning and plans to use her skills to reach more people in throughout Colorado County community and beyond.
+Courtney plans to host events that appeal to the community as a whole.
+She brings extensive experience in nonprofits, public relations, and event planning and hopes to use her knowledge to reach more people in throughout Colorado County community and beyond.
 “Cultivating curiosity and imagination is important to the success of LOAC’s programs.
 If our programs spark a new passion for art in just one person, I consider that a success,” she said.